drkennetz/cuda_examples/README.md

 - Each example should have its own subdirectory under the appropriate section
 - If your example produces output, it should run as a bash script and the output files should be added to `.gitignore`
 - All executables should be called `main` (this is also for `.gitignore`)
 - All examples should work with C++20.
+- Each example should include `utils/utils.cuh`, and each CUDA call that returns a `cudaError_t` should be wrapped with a `cudaCheckError` like `cudaCheckError(::cudaDeviceSynchronize());`.
+- Each CUDA API call should be prefixed with `::` to inform the reader that it is an external API call.
+See example above.

 ## Building Instructions